Tian8du/Sat_MVSF/README.md

 ## Official Introduction

-This is the official implementation for our paper *A general deep learning based framework for 3D reconstruction from multi-view stereo satellite images*...

-## Brief introduction
-This is the official implementation for our paper *A general deep learning based framework for 3D reconstruction from multi-view stereo satellite images*.
-Sat-MVSF is a general deep learning MVS based framework to perform three-dimensional (3D) reconstruction of the Earth’s surface from multi-view optical satellite images.
+This is the official implementation for our paper *A general deep learning based framework for 3D reconstruction from multi-view stereo satellite images*

 ## Environment
 The environment used is list here.